asabaylus/mortar/app/scripts/pestle/README.md

 ### Pestle Object

-This is the core of pestle and can be exposed if required.
+This is the core of Pestle and can be exposed if required.
 It provides access to the Module Manager and Event Manager (currently in development).

 #### Methods